cchambe12/dynamic_carbonaccounting/analyses/README.md

 ## Recommendations:
 #### 1) When listing out the Forest Type Group, it must follow exactly what is listed in the analyses/input/REF_FOREST_TYPE_GROUP.csv "MEANING" column
 #### 3) The Forest Type Groups must be listed in ALPHABETICAL order for output to be appropriate.

+## Notes on each region folder:
+#### 1) The dynamicbaseline.R file which runs the matching code across 10 "project sites" for each region and forest type combination
+#### 2) In the fvs/ folder there are two subfolders:
+#####          a.
+01_fvssimulations - holds all Python code to run FVS from the computer
+#####          b.
+02_carbonaccounting - compiles FVS output into R as .csv files to later compare to the measured, dynamic method